Ethical guidelines for Animal Protection Norway

 When discussing individuals, elected representatives and employees are asked to show caution in which forums this is done, and whether this information may go astray.

-Dyrebeskyttelsen Norge wishes to have an open organizational culture where there is acceptance for raising concerns and raising criticism where needed.
-Whistleblowing is important both for Dyrebeskyttelsen Norge and for society because criticizable conditions can be corrected and contribute to further developing the organization.
+Animal Protection Norway aims to have an open organizational culture where there is acceptance for raising concerns and criticizing where needed.
+Whistleblowing is important both for Animal Protection Norway and for society because objectionable conditions can be corrected and contribute to the further development of the organization.

 Everyone who becomes aware of what they believe are criticizable conditions, or conditions that conflict with DN’s ethical guidelines, statutes or clearly communicated internal guidelines, are encouraged to report this in writing.
 Everyone has a duty to report criminal conditions and conditions where life and health are at risk.
 All reports shall go to the board leader in the branch, or to the leader/local branch manager at the secretariat.